ngageoint/hootenanny/README.md

 Access to Hootenanny core capabilities are exposed through a web services API for those wishing to develop their own conflation clients.
 See the User Documentation for more details.

 # Command Line
-Command line access for conflation capabilities is available for users who do not require the Hootenanny web user interface (e.g. work within JOSM).
-The command line exposes some additional functionality that is not available from iD Editor.
-See the "Usage" section below for examples and the User Documentation.
+Command line access is available and exposes additional functionalities not available from the web user interface.
+See the "Usage" section below for examples, as well as the User Documentation.

+# Bindings
+Hootenanny has nodejs bindings available which expose core conflation capabilities.

 # Supported Data Formats
 **Hootenanny can import from:**